Download the FREE Baby Care Journal to help you better manage life with a new baby! >>

-I’m so happy to be sharing my next post in a series for new mothers sponsored by Huggies.
-If you missed my first post, on preparing for baby be sure to read it, print it and share with any expectant mommies in your life.
+I’m so happy to share my next post in a series for new mothers sponsored by Huggies.
+If you missed my first post, on preparing for baby be sure to read it, print it, and share with any expectant mommies in your life.

 Ana, a mom to three rambunctious little boys, has supported hundreds of thousands of women throughout their pregnancy and motherhood journey since 2012 as a blogger and maternal health advocate at MommysBundle.com.

 Pinned.
 Great tips for new moms.
 Dropping in from MTBT

 Theresa @DearCreatives recently posted…Easy Appetizer And Wine Pairing Idea Perfect For Quick And Easy Entertaining

 Lauren recently posted…Halloween Cupcakes

 My baby mostly only cries when he is sleepy.
 The trick is cutting him off at the pass and getting him to nap before that happens!
 He doesn’t cry much outside that, including a dirty diaper, which is a bad sign for future potty training 🙂

 I’m new to your blog and am enjoying reading your back posts.